 “A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
 By this all men will know that you are My disciples, if you have love for one another.”

-Remember there were other times when they had heard Jesus speak of the greatest command to love God, and the second, to love their neighbor.
-As He talked with them that night, Jesus repeated His new command, setting the standard for their love for each other.
+As He talked with them, Jesus repeated His new command, setting this standard for their love for each other.

 “This is My commandment, that you love one another, just as I have loved you.
 Greater love has no one than this, that one lay down his life for his friends.
 You are My friends if you do what I command you.”